daisybio/DysRegNet_package/README.md

 In the condition column of the meta DataFrame, the control samples should be encoded as 0 and case samples as 1.

-GRN network should be provided a prior, You can either use an experimental validated GRN or learn it from control samples, we recommend using software like [arboreto](https://github.com/aertslab/arboreto), since you can use its output directly to DysRegNet.
+The gene regulatory network should be provided by the user.
+You can either use an experimental validated GRN or learn it from control samples.
+We recommend using software like [arboreto](https://github.com/aertslab/arboreto) since you can use its output directly to DysRegNet.